-Intervention for Students Unlikely to Meet Promotion Standards
+Intervention for Students Unlikely to Meet Promotion Standards:

 The goal of Asheboro City Schools is to identify, as early as possible, students who are unlikely to meet the standards for progression to the next level of study so the school can provide appropriate intervention.
 Asheboro City Schools utilizes a Multi-Tiered System of Support (MTSS) to empower each student to accept and meet academic, social-emotional, and behavioral challenges.
-The focus of MTSS will be that every student is treated in a fair and just manner, providing support needed to assure the success of each student, and eliminating the discriminatory barriers to full participation and opportunities for every student.